Minimal-APIs/minimal-apis.github.io/src/tutorials/crud.md

 }
 ```

-In checklist 3 we are going to step it up a notch and create something dynamic.
-Instead of returning a static item that is hardcoded to our route, we are going to be creating to-do list we can update, create new items, mark an item as complete and delete an item.
+In tutorial 3, we are going to step it up a notch and create something dynamic.
+Instead of returning a static item that is hardcoded to our route, we are going to be creating to-do list that we can update, create new items, mark an item as complete and delete an item.

-Our to-do APIs is going to:
+Our to-do API will be a CRUD app, and will be able to to:
 - Create a new item.➕
 - Return a specific item on a list.  :leftwards_arrow_with_hook:
 - Update an existing item. :arrows_counterclockwise:
 - Delete an item. ➖

-Create a class that models the data we want to collect aka Data model.
-The code for your `TodoItem` will go after `app.Run();`

 **Create a data model**

+Create a class that models the data we want to collect, also known as a data model.
+Place the code for your `TodoItem` underneath `app.Run();`

 ```cs
 class TodoItem
 {